muddy1/chocolatey-packages/icons/README.md

 </p>
 <p align="center">## Icons</p>

 Images / Icons go here.
-This is done so that the image isn't being copied around inside the auto packages
+This is done so that the image is not being copied inside the auto packages